microsoft/DirectX-Specs/d3d/HLSL_ShaderModel6_5.md

 | output  | 5     | 1     | 0     | 0     | 6     | 0     | - | 0

 Note how subset with `mask.x == 0x0b` refers to lane 1,
-which is inactive.
+which is either inactive or is a helper lane.
-This doesn't affect the result since bits in the mask corresponding to inactive lanes are ignored.
+This doesn't affect the result since bits in the mask corresponding to inactive or helper lanes are ignored.

 ## Example usage